 The librarian is responsible for gathering evidence based on the search strategy.
-He or she uploads results into the evidence review management software, including titles and abstracts.
+They upload results into the evidence review management software, including titles and abstracts.
 The evidence review management software removes duplicate evidence.
-The author group divides into subgroups to vote, using the software, on whether each identified publication is relevant to the position statement and fits the search strategy.
-In round 1, screenings are based on the title and abstract only.
+The author group divides into sub-groups to vote, using the software, on whether each identified publication is relevant to the position statement and fits the search strategy.
+In round 1, screenings are based on title and abstract only.
 In round 2, the full text is screened for inclusion.
 Each round of screening requires a minimum of 2 authors to independently evaluate the publication.
-If a conflict exists (eg, 1 yes and 1 no vote) or if an author feels that the publication needs to be discussed (eg, a maybe vote), a third author votes, followed by discussion until consensus is met.
-If authors indicate evidence should not be included, it is tagged with a reason (eg, irrelevant population).
-The software output from rounds 1 and 2 will be retained by the lead author and Pronouncements Committee for future queries.
+If there is a conflict (e.g., 1 yes and 1 no vote) or if an author feels that the publication needs to be discussed (e.g., a "maybe" vote), a third author votes followed by discussion until consensus is met.
+If authors indicate evidence should not be included, it is tagged with a reason (e.g., irrelevant population).
+The software output from round 1 and 2 will be retained by the lead author and Pronouncements Committee for future queries.
 A finalized list of evidence for each subsection is the primary outcome of round 2.
 All evidence used to support the recommendations should also be cited within the evidence review and synthesis section.

-Once the evidence review and synthesis section has been drafted, a post hoc search of evidence (with the aid of the librarian) is completed (search strategy and by hand) to ensure the most up-to-date evidence is included in the statement.
-Even though gathered by subsection, the evidence is published as 1 reference list at the end of the position statement.
+Once the evidence review and synthesis section has been drafted, a post hoc search of evidence (with the aid of the librarian) is completed (search strategy and by hand) to ensure the most up to date evidence is included in the statement.
+Even though gathered by subsection, the evidence is published as one reference list at the end of the position statement.